Contact Us

 An open circuit is defined by the absence of a complete current path: I = 0, while VOC may be non-zero.
 At the fault location, power dissipation is zero — the open is non-destructive in itself — but the system consequences depend heavily on context: loads stop functioning, inductive switching can produce hazardous transients, and abnormal voltage distribution in certain power configurations can create over-voltage conditions.

 Effective detection works through a layered approach: visual inspection first, followed by DMM continuity checks, voltage measurement under power, oscilloscope signal tracing, TDR for long conductors, and thermal imaging for high-resistance connections.
-Prevention at the design stage — adequate trace width, DFM review, proper inductive load protection, and accessible test points — is substantially more cost-effective than field diagnosis and repair.
+Prevention at the design stage — adequate trace width, teardrop vias, DFM review, proper inductive load protection, and accessible test points — is substantially more cost-effective than field diagnosis and repair.

 Key design checkpoints: